chamandeep617/Odometer_Reading_Extraction/README.md

 ##### 3. it will take large amount of time ,but once it is trained it ready to predict numbers in the image.
 ##### 4. in order to test the model on the image just this commend in the cmd "python test_frcnn.py -p (PATH TO THE IMAGES YOUR WANT TO TEST)".

+## For the time being now this project is built till the identificaiton of the numbers in the image but soon it will be updated to extract the odometer part